KestrelInstitute/Specware/TestSuite/README.txt

 Reporting

-Running the test suite will tell you all the tests that failed and what happenned versus what was expected.
+Running the test suite will tell you all the tests that failed and what happened versus what was expected.

 By default all successful tests are reported.
 To avoid seeing these do (setq SPECWARE-TEST::*verbose?* nil)